GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

 </div>

-{% Aside %} During the origin trial phase, there was a universal method named `Window.chooseFileSystemEntries()` for opening, saving, and accessing directories.
-This method has been replaced with the three specialized methods `Window.showOpenFilePicker()`, `Window.showSaveFilePicker()`, and `Window.showDirectoryPicker()`.
-There were a number of other [changes][changes] that you can read up on. {% endAside %}
+{% Aside %}
+  During the origin trial phase, there was a universal method named been replaced with the three specialized methods `Window.showOpenFilePicker()`, `Window.showSaveFilePicker()`, and `Window.showDirectoryPicker()`.
+There were a number of other
+  <a href="https://github.com/WICG/native-file-system/blob/master/changes.md">changes</a> that you can
+  read up on.
+{% endAside %}

 ## Using the Native File System API {: #how-to-use }